sandoba/sandoba/README.md

 SANDOBA//EBUSINESS SOLUTIONS offers **full stack web development** from 🏙 **Berlin, Germany**, since 2002, specific to each customers individual needs.
 SANDOBA is your specialist for **eBusiness**, **eCommerce** (shopping cart solutions), **Content Management Systems** (CMS), **APIs**, **Data Science / AI**, **external project implementation** and much more.
 The main focus is on modern, lightning fast **PHP frameworks such as Symfony, TYPO3 & Shopware**, as well as **custom, tailor made solutions**.

 With the extremely flexible and powerful PHP framework **Symfony** you are at the technological forefront and your projects can grow with no end in sight.
 Symfony-based **Shopware** enables you to run online shops that adapt to your requirements.
 And **TYPO3** as a well known CMS partially built on Symfony gives your editors a comfortable, easy to learn work environment while enabling a developer like SANDOBA to customize the solution specific to your professional requirements.
-Services are available in German and English for domestic and international customers.

 SANDOBA usually **works on behalf of other agencies**.
 Together we roll out new projects, refactor / migrate / upgrade existing projects, automate procedures to limit manual daily tasks, crunch numbers for big data sets (e.g. for visualization / dashboards), gather new data on web scale (through a custom crawling infrastructure and a META API platform connecting hundreds of external APIs), do code analysis etc.

-If you are a retail customer, SANDOBA is also glad to be your competent solution provider and project partner for PHP, Symfony, TYPO3 & Shopware projects.
+If you are a **retail customer**, SANDOBA is also glad to be your competent solution provider and project partner for PHP, Symfony, TYPO3 & Shopware projects.

+Services are available in German and English for domestic and international customers.
 Get in contact if you'd like to lift your projects or your customers projects to the next level.

 *Public repositories (for PHP/Symfony/TYPO3/Shopware) will be launching soon.*